serverless/event-gateway/docs/api.md

 ### Event Definition

-All data that passes through the Event Gateway is formatted as a CloudEvent, based on CloudEvent v0.1 schema:
+All data that passes through the Event Gateway is formatted as a CloudEvent, based on [CloudEvents v0.1 schema](https://github.com/cloudevents/spec/blob/master/spec.md):

 Example: